 ToO Time Policy

-"The UCOAC voted on and approved a proposal that all UC programs allocated at least one night of observing time will be subject to donating up to one hour of each night to approved ToO programs.
-The observers will be able to briefly negotiate when to take the observations (e.g., to delay until completion of a current exposure, if necessary), but they are discouraged from questioning the scientific merits of these TAC-approved programs.
+All UC programs for which the TAC has allocated at least one night of total observing time in the relevant semester will be subject to donating up to one hour of each night to approved UC ToO programs.
+(However due to time constraints, individual quarter-night scheduled observations will be excluded.)
+The observers will be able to briefly negotiate when to take the observations (e.g., to delay until completion of a current exposure, if necessary), but regularly scheduled observers are discouraged from questioning the scientific merits of these TACapproved programs.
 The one hour per night is actual clock time from the termination of the observer's own program and includes the overhead for the observer to configure the instrument for the ToO observation and to reconfigure the instrument to resume the normal program.